GoogleCloudPlatform/cloud-spanner-samples/README.md

 This repository contains a sample banking application built using Cloud Spanner.

-## How to run the application locally
+## How to run the application against Cloud Spanner emulator

-NOTE: Requires gcloud, mvn, grpc_cli installed.
+NOTE: Requires bash, gcloud, mvn, grpc_cli installed.

 1. Create a database locally using cloud-spanner-emulator and export spanner host for client libraries to work.